-Please provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
-Appendix C: Participant Services C-3: Waiver Services Specifications Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'
-Appendix C: Participant Services C-4: Additional Limits on Amount of Waiver Services a.
+C-4: Additional Limits on Amount of Waiver Services

+- a.
 Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).
-Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appen C-3.
-O Applicable - The state imposes additional limits on the amount of waiver services.
-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodological that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit to be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit be on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
-Furnish the information specified above.
-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver service authorized for each specific participant.
-Furnish the information specified above.
-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
-Other Type of Limit.
+Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one). - Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix - O Applicable The state imposes additional limits on the amount of waiver services.

+When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
+There is a limit on the maximum dollar amount of waiver services the authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above. at is Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver authorized for each specific participant.
+Furnish the information specified above. services Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participal assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above. ats are Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.

-Applicatio on for 1915(c) HCBS Waiver: AR.0188.R06.00 - Mar 01, 2022 Page 11 l1 of 181 Appendi lix C: Participant Services C-5: Home and Community-Based Settings ow residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 0(4)-(5) and associated CMS guidance.
-Include: CFR 1.
-Desc futur scription of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the settings are settings and how they meet federal HCB Settings requirements, at the time of submission and in the settings are settings are settings. n the scription of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB uirements, at the time of this submission and ongoing.
-3 Setting actions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of settings that do no nts at the time of submission.
-Do not duplicate that information here. ot meet Please Refe fer to Main, Attachment # 2 Appendi lix D: Participant-Centered Planning and Service Delivery III .
-D-1: Service Plan Development (1 of 8) State Partic ticipant-Centered Service Plan Title: entered Services Plan sponsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the velopment of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications: Social Worker Specify qualifications: X Other Specify the individuals and their qualifications:
+Appendix C: Participant Services C-5: Home and Community-Based Settings Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 441.301(c)(4)-(5) and associated CMS guidance.
+Include: 42 CFR 1.
+Description of the settings and how they meet federal HCB Settings requirements, at the time of submission an future. d in the 2.
+Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal Herequirements, at the time of this submission and ongoing.
+CB Setting Note instructions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of settings that do requirements at the time of submission.
+Do not duplicate that information here. not meet Please Refer to Main, Attachment # 2 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Person Centered Services Plan